Essential Oils

 Canada PMRA Opens Consultation On Cold Pressed Orange Oil And Appeal (PRD2026-01)

 Health Canada is consulting on the proposed registration of cold-pressed orange oil as a botanical active ingredient for agricultural pest control through February 2026.
-This move supports the expansion of biopesticide options in Canada, providing a clear regulatory pathway for lower-risk, citrus-based crop protection products.
+The move highlights a regulatory shift toward lower-risk biological alternatives, creating new opportunities for citrus-based crop protection products in the Canadian market.

 canada.caCanadaCanada